oroinc/documentation/commerce/admin_guide/landing_commerce/inventory/inventory/global_options.rst

 .. begin

-To customize the default product inventory options globally:
+To customize the default product options globally:

 1. Navigate to **System > Configuration** in the main menu.
 2. Select **Commerce > Inventory > Product Options** in the menu to the left.